Shopify/react-native-skia/docs/docs/text/paragraph.md

 ## Hello World

 In the example below, we create a simple paragraph based on custom fonts.
+The emojis will be renderer using the emoji font available on the platform.
+Other system fonts will are available as well.

 ```tsx twoslash
 import { useMemo } from "react";